• Skip to primary navigation

 • Add the oil and mix with a fork to combine

 • Add most of the water and mix to a soft dough.
-See Note 1
+If the dough is too dry add the remain water a teaspoon at a time.

 • Knead for 5 minutes until the dough becomes elastic.
 Cover and put aside while you make the filling.